MicrosoftDocs/playfab-docs/playfab-docs/features/analytics/metrics/getting-started-with-playFab-and-snowflake.md

 This tutorial describes how to enable the **Snowflake** add-on from **PlayFab**, and then provides some starter examples of queries you can do in **Snowflake** to show off the integration.

-If you are looking for a high-level description of why **Snowflake** integration with **PlayFab** is cool, you may want to start with our introductory blog post first.
+If you are looking for a high-level description of why **Snowflake** integration with **PlayFab** is *cool*, you may want to start with our introductory blog post first.

 ## Setting it up